 - consider the child safety risks relevant to any volunteer role and assess what suitability checks should be undertaken.
 For more information about determining what additional checks may be appropriate, see Guidance tab.

-- follow this policy regarding suitability checks for volunteers and visitors (for employee checks refer to: and the
+- follow this policy regarding suitability checks for volunteers and visitors (for employee checks refer to: Suitability for Employment Checks and the Recruitment in Schools Policy and Guidelines

 - verify the status of their Working with Children Clearance at least once every 12 months.
-The Working with Children Check website provides a to assist with this process.
+The Working with Children Check website provides a Status Checker to assist with this process.

 Once initial suitability checks have been successfully undertaken, schools must also ensure that the ongoing supervision and people management of volunteers and other adults working with children focuses on child safety and wellbeing.